lylybell12/TextbookAnalysis/README.md

 # Textbook Analysis (second semester progress)
 Text mining and sentiment analysis of adjectives and verbs that surround masculine (he/him/his/himself), feminine (she/her/hers/herself) pronouns and top 50 proper nouns.
-The goal is to use this text-mining algorithm to assess the effects of sexism in educational content to uncover underlying influences in gender and STEM enrollment disproportionality.
+The goal is to use this text-mining algorithm to assess the effects of sexism in academic content to uncover underlying influences in gender and STEM enrollment disproportionality.

 ## How to start the analysis
 1. Download and open folder on RStudio